Free-LLM/free-llm.github.io/index.md

 ## Core Projects

 ### 🧠 Algorithms
-Research into memory-efficient, decentralized training algorithms.
+Research into memory-efficient, decentralized training algorithms that work on heterogeneous machines and compose well with the distributed architecture.

 → [Algorithms](/algorithms)

 ---

 ### 🌐 Distributed Architecture
 A permissionless, fault-tolerant compute network for collaborative AI.
+See the high-level [Architecture Overview](/architecture) and dive into the [Orchestrator](/orchestrator), [Compute Agent](/compute-agent), [Protocol](/protocol), and [Network Membership](/network-membership).

 → [Distributed Architecture](/distributed-architecture)

 ---

 ### 📦 Models
-Fully open, reproducible pre-trained models.
+Fully open, reproducible pre-trained models built on top of the open infrastructure.

 → [Models](/models)